Common causes of hip pain in women – and how to find relief

 Iliotibial band syndrome

-There are special fluid-filled sacs surrounding many of the joints in the body called bursa.
+Special fluid-filled sacs are surrounding many of the joints in the body called a bursa.
 Their job is to provide some cushioning and protection to the joints.
 There are several present in the large hip joint, and inflammation or swelling of these bursae can cause pain and stiffness on movement.
 This inflammation can be caused by infection or be secondary to other inflammatory diseases like rheumatoid arthritis or gout.

 5 top tips for relief of hip pain